 Sports and Competitions

-- Unified Sports® & Traditional Bowling at AMF Lanes, Milford & East Haven
+- Unified Sports® & Traditional Floor Hockey, Skills at the Pratt & Whitney Hangar, East Hartford

 The public is invited to attend at no cost to cheer on the athletes and witness great displays of sportsmanship, teamwork and personal achievements in sports.